allsona/iamswer-ruby-client/README.md

   end
   ```

-  We may also define a field name like this:
+  We may also define the relationship as follows:

   ```ruby
   owned_by User, field_name: :owner